What is a Ganglion Cyst?

 You haven’t injured yourself, but you’ve developed a fluid-filled sac near your wrist.
 What is going on?

 A ganglion cyst is a typically benign (harmless) fluid-filled sac at the base of the wrist.
 Ganglion cysts are common, particularly among athletes between 15–40 years old.
 Doctors aren’t quite sure what causes ganglions, but if they are not painful and do not interfere with activity, they can often not be treated.

 Some ganglion cysts go away on their own.
 Some hang around, aggravated by repeated use of your hand or constant connection with hard surfaces.
 They can be painful and make it hard to type or do perform other activities that might aggravate the cyst.

 A ganglion cyst forms when a wrist joint that is under pressure produces excess fluids.
 These fluids stretch out the connective tissue (the ligament wall) to form a cyst just under the skin.
 The damaged tissue weakens at the joint capsule, and the joint fluid escapes into this weakened area, collecting into a cyst outside the joint.

 Sometimes the wrist has been injured previously, and repetitive injuries, like those from tennis or golf, are commonly associated with ganglion development.
-We are here to help people in Houston with ganglion cyst excesion treatments.

 Sign & Symptoms